 The legislation asks that public bodies consider how the services they commission and procure might improve the economic, social and environmental well-being of the area.

-SEUK was instrumental in helping get the Act passed and our team are experts in social value.
+SEUK was instrumental in helping get the Social Value Act passed and our team are experts in social value.

-As well as winning a Third Sector Excellence Award for our campaign on the Social Value Act, we have provided advice on the implementation of the Act to a wide range of public bodies including the Department for Health and Oxford City Council.
+As well as winning a Third Sector Excellence Award for our campaign on the Social Value Act, we have provided advice on the implementation of the Act to a wide range of public bodies including the Department for Health and Social Care and Oxford City Council.

 Our team can provide tailored, practical support to you including: